Lab 3 - Git & C++ Project Template

 Create a repository on the server to maintain your code throughout the course.

-Cloning repository in labs
+Cloning the repository in the lab

 HTTPS - GitHub Token